jackyzha0/jackyzha0.github.io/content/thoughts/prototyping.md

     -   has computer/screen behave in appropriate manner

 Possible downside is that the human can over-/under-estimate the quality of the actual technology being simulated.

-## HTML Prototyping
-1. Address issues of provided functionality and content
- 	- rough outline of functions provided by the system, group related functions together
- 	- evaluation
-		- do you cover all functions needed for common user tasks
-		- are there critical tasks that you have not considered?
-		- are the available resources sufficient?
-2. Break content into screens
-	- use `<hr>` to break content into screens, start with one screen per major function
-	- define logical user interface events that should be detected on each screen
-	- evaluation
-		- are there too many screens?
-		- are individual screens too complex?
-		- can needed events be deleted?
-3. Address issues of screen flow
-	- define links between events and result screens (allowing it to be 'runnable')
-	- evaluation
-		- is the length of a typical session too long?
-		- are there too many steps needed for common tasks?
-		- is navigation straightforward? are provided navigational aids sufficient?
-4. Address issues of presentation
-	- format screens to roughly look like finished product
-	- link specific logical events to buttons (rather than whole screen flows)
-	- evaluation
-		- is there enough space to show all info on a given screen?
-		-   is the rough layout of each screen clear? consistent?
-		-   are key screen elements easy to find?
-		-   are messages phrased clearly? appropriate for context?
-5. Gather metrics and feedback from more evaluators
-	- break screens into separate HTML pages
-	- visualize overall UI structure using website mapping tools
-	-   add hit counters to pages or use other monitoring techniques
-	-   use email links or HTML forms to gather feedback from evaluators
-	-   evaluation
-		- does the site map reveal sequences that are too long? dead ends? parallel structures?
-		-   which pages get the most traffic?
-		-   which pages get the least traffic? which are never used?
-		-   what do the evaluators have to say?